-The horrors of fascism were not the first of their kind, nor were they the last.
+The horrors of fascism were not the first of their kind. nor were they the last.
 Nor were they the worst, no matter what anyone says1.
 These horrors were no worse than "normal" massacres due to wars, famines, etc. For the proletarians, it was a more systematic version of the terrors experienced in 1832, 1848, 1871, 1919 ...
 However, fascism occupies a special place in the spectacle of horrors.
 This time around, indeed, some capitalists and a good part of the political class were repressed, along with the leadership as well as the rank-and-file of the official working class organisations.
 For the bourgeoisie and the petit bourgeoisie, fascism was an abnormal phenomenon, a degradation of democratic values explicable only by recourse to psychological explanations.
 Liberal anti-fascism treated fascism as a perversion of Western civilisation, thereby generating an obverse effect: the sado-masochistic fascination with fascism as manifested by the collection of Nazi bric-a-brac.
-Western humanism never understood that the swastikas worn by the Hell's Angels reflected the inverted image of its own vision of fascism.
-The logic of this attitude can be summed up: if fascism is the ultimate Evil, then let's choose evil, let's invert all the values.
-This phenomenon is typical of a disoriented age.
+Western humantries, around the opposition fascism/antifascism.
+Thus was the Holy Alliance of 1939-1945 prepared.
+The economic and strategic motives were not, however, lacking.
+It was necessary for the opposing camps, which were not yet well defined, to win themselves allies or create benevolent neutrals. and to probe the solidity of alliances.
+Also it was quite normal for Spain not to participate in World War II.
+Spain had no need to do so, having solved her own social problem by the double crushing (democratic and fascist) of the proletarians in her own war; her economic problem was decided by the victory of the conservative capitalist forces which proceeded to limit the development of the forces of production in order to avoid a social explosion.
+But again, contrary to all ideology, this anti-capitalist, "feudal" fascism began to develop the Spanish economy in the sixties, in spite of itself.